 When it comes to painting wood, choosing the right emulsion paint is crucial.
 High-quality durable matt or satin emulsions are recommended for their durability and finish.

 This section introduces some of the best options available, helping you make an informed decision for your project.
+A growing trend is to use the same colour of paint on both interior walls and trim to create a cohesive look.

 Dulux Quick Dry Satinwood